freshbitsweb/laratables/README.md

 If any of the columns is a relationship column, the package is smart enough to apply `orWhereHas` query with necessary closure to filter out the records accordingly.
 And you can override that behaviour by adding `laratablesSearch[RelationName][ColumnName]()` static method to your eloquent model/custom class.

-**Note** - You can add `searchable: false` to any of the columns in Datatables configuration to prevent searching operation for that column.
+**Note** - You can add `searchable: false` to any of the columns in Datatables configuration (client side) to prevent searching operation for that column.
+Or you can also add the name of the to the `non_searchable_columns` array in the config file.

 **[⬆ back to top](#table-of-contents)**